Sanja Matsuri

 Ziggy’s Continental Hairdresser, it turned out, was a sub-continental hairdresser after all.
 Inside, a rectangular patch of worn light blue and grey patterned linoleum floor in one corner contrasted with scuffed brown floor tiles throughout the rest, signifying alternative fit-outs for long-gone occupants of the shop-space.
 A second-hand bench of mud-brown timber-patterned laminex had been transplanted onto the back wall, whose last coat of paint had been a dull orange.
 Customers sat in padded chairs of the type found in RSL Club dining rooms.

 Cricket, of course.
 Ever the icebreaker with South Asians.
 I knew they were playing somewhere in the world, but at this time of year I couldn’t be sure where.
 Yes, I’d just finished work.
 No, he hadn’t had a busy day, except for lunch time.
-Despite attempts at conversation while he cut, Ziggy’s customer proved doggedly unresponsive, as though egalitarianism were struggling to reconcile the caste system, as though there was a cultural divide that could never be breached, to be played out eternally in the cricket world both on and off the pitch.
+Despite attempts at conversation while he cut, Ziggy’s customer proved doggedly unresponsive, as though there was a cultural divide that could never be breached, to be played out eternally in the cricket world both on and off the pitch.
+As though egalitarianism were struggling to reconcile the caste system.

 Where could I have begun to share my thoughts with Ziggy?
 Could I have summarised it as the weird feeling you get when you return after two decades to a place you once lived?
 The faces who aren’t there?
 I could have told him I was commuting from Sydney, or that my wife was flying to Jordan and my son would be home on his own for the first time.
 We hadn’t even done well at the small talk.
 Too lost in my thoughts, poor Ziggy had been left to surmise about his customer’s indifference.